-GENERAL GUIDELINES FOR ALL DOCUMENTATION

-Documentation must minimally include the following:
+GENERAL GUIDELINES FOR ALL DOCUMENTATION Documentation must minimally include the following:

-All documentation submitted to DSS must include the following information in addition to specific disability information listed on the following pages.
+All documentation submitted to OAS must be in English and include the following information in addition to specific disability information listed on the following pages.

 - 1. The report must clearly state the diagnosed disability or disabilities.
 Terms such as "suggest" or "is indicative of" are not acceptable. - 2.
 Describe the significant functional limitation(s) and the specific effect(s) it has in the learning environment.
-A diagnosis in and of itself is not sufficient for accommodations. - o This information is frequently left out of reports and is essential for the approval of documentation. - 3.
+A diagnosis in and of itself is not sufficient to substantiate accommodations.
+Please note: This information is frequently left out of reports and is essential for the approval of accommodations. - 3.
 Documentation must be current.
 Documentation that is dated after the age of 13 is considered valid.
 Documentation from any time after 13 must be included as well as a current letter from a qualified practitioner describing the diagnosis, current level of functioning, effects on the academic environment and requested accommodations. - 4.
-Include complete educational, developmental, and medical history relevant to the disability for which testing accommodations are being requested. - 5.
-Include a list of all testing instruments, scores and subtest scores derived from these tests and a discussion of the data in the evaluation report.
-DSS reserves the right to determine which tests are acceptable for diagnosing the disability.
-Standardized tests must be based on adult norms, when appropriate.
+Include complete educational, developmental, and medical history relevant to the disability for which accommodations are being requested. - 5.
+Include a list of all testing instruments, scores, subtest scores derived from these tests, and a discussion of the data in the evaluation report.
+OAS reserves the right to determine which tests are acceptable for diagnosing the disability.
+Standardized tests must be based on adult norms, when appropriate. - 6.
+Reports should be typed or printed on official letterhead and be signed by an evaluator qualified to make the diagnosis (include information about license or certification and area of specialization).
+Professionals conducting the evaluation/assessment must be qualified to do so, and it is essential that they have experience working with adult populations.
+Diagnoses of a disability by family members will not be accepted, even when the family members are otherwise qualified by virtue of training and licensure/certification.